-Ceasefire Offers Fragile Hope For Peace In Gaza
+CEASEFIRE OFFERS FRAGILE HOPE FOR PEACE IN GAZA

 The ceasefire between Israel and the Hamas Movement continues, offering a fragile hope for a lasting peace in the Gaza Strip and other fronts in the Middle East.

-On November 24, the ceasefire, which was brokered by the United States, Egypt and Qatar, entered into effect.
+On November 24, the ceasefire, which was brokered by the US, Egypt & Qatar, entered into effect.
 The ceasefire was supposed to last for four days, with Hamas releasing a total of 50 Israeli hostages and Israel freeing 150 Palestinian prisoners from its jails.

-In the very first hours of the ceasefire, the Israeli Defense Forces (IDF) opened fire at civilians attempting to return to their homes in northern Gaza, killing two and wounding several others.
+In the very first hours of the ceasefire, the (IDF) opened fire at civilians attempting to return to their homes in northern Gaza, killing 2 & wounding several others.
 However, the ceasefire held on and both sides went on to fulfill their commitments.

-On 27 November, Qatari Ministry of Foreign Affairs announced that a two-day extension to the ceasefire was agreed in which 20 Israelis and 60 Palestinians would be released.
+On 27 Nov, Qatari Ministry of Foreign Affairs announced that a two-day extension to the ceasefire was agreed in which 20 Israelis & 60 Palestinians would be released.

-As of November 29, a total of 72 Israeli hostages were released by Hamas.
-Three of whom were Russian citizens who were freed by the group as a gesture to Russian President Vladmir Putin.
-In exchange for the hostages, Israel released 210 Palestinian from its jails, all of whom were women and children.
+As of Nov 29, a total of 72 Israeli hostages were released by Hamas.
+3 of whom were Russian citizens who were freed by the group as a gesture to Russian President Vladmir Putin.
+In exchange for the hostages, Israel released 210 Palestinian from its jails, all of whom were women & children.

 In addition, 22 foreigners, 21 Thais and a Filipino, were released by Hamas as part of a separate deal that was brokered by Iran.